 Spencer Abbott said, “I never met a player who was more willing and put out more for you than Hank Oana.
 He gave me many a laugh but he worried hell out of me those two seasons I had him.
 But he was a team man always, and smart.
 Hank had many friends in every town and it was tough for him to live anything resembling the Spartan life.
-If he had been a less handsome fellow with the same ability, he might be a ten-year star now in the major leagues.”
-In that case, though, the Henry Oana story might also have been much less entertaining.
+If he had been a less handsome fellow with the same ability, he might be a ten-year star now in the major leagues.”29 In that case, though, the Henry Oana story might also have been much less entertaining.

+This biography was originally published in June 2009 and updated in July 2015.
 Acknowledgment to the research of SABR member Nelson Okino and also of Robert F. Lemke.